Bahare09/team-game-rock-paper-scissors/README.md

 - The Game ends when a player wins 3 Rounds.

 ## Features
-- [x] Passing the name as a Player against the Computer which enhances User Experience.
 - [x] The application requires the <b>user's name</b> to enhance user experience.
 - [x] The application provides user with 3 options: <b>Rock, Paper, Scissors</b>
 - [x] The application enbales the option to <b>Change the User Name</b>.